-If you are trying to find a home for an APBT, AST or pit bull mix, you may use our free online listing program.
+If you are trying to find a home for an APBT, AST or pit bull mix the below information may be of help to you.

 For tips and guidance regarding the placement of a stray, please read our Found a Pit Bull page.
 If you are placing a foster dog or a dog at the shelter, please read: Shelter dogs .
 Dogs owners, please click here.
 Finally, our recommendations page is specifically written for rescue organizations and caretakers that are placing pit bulls for adoption.

 Note that PBRC is NOT a dog shelter.
 We provide rescues with educational information in order to increase their dog’s chance of finding a suitable home.

 Anyone responsible for placing a dog, should read the "disclaimer" section below before filling out the listing form.

 We can't stress this enough...a picture is worth a thousand words when it comes to web exposure.